MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 <a name="set-run-schedule-on-common-data-service"></a>

+## Use in Power Apps

+You can integrate your AI Builder category classification models in Power Apps Studio by using the formula bar.
+More information: [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)

 ## Set a run schedule on Microsoft Dataverse (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

+Create a schedule to generate predictions regularly in Microsoft Dataverse.

-Go to the **Run** view in the **Model settings** panel to set the run schedule.
-To configure your model to run on your database and generate predictions, select **Generate predictions when new data is added**.
+1. To set the run schedule, go to the **Run** view in the **Model settings** panel.

+1. To configure your model to run on your database and generate predictions, select **Generate predictions when new data is added**.

 Your model runs whenever a new row is added to its table.

+For more information, see [Run your prediction model](prediction-use.md#prediction-run).

 > [!NOTE]
 >You can’t set run schedule for imported category classification models.

-## Use in Power Apps

-You can integrate your AI Builder category classification models in Power Apps Studio by using the formula bar.
-More information: [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)

 ## What if the model isn't writing new tag suggestions?